michielhbrand/michiel-portfolio/content/english/work/_index.md

 ###### Alphawave (2022 - Today)

 Right after finishing my engineering studies, I started my professional journey in Software Engineering.
 I was fortunate to be recruited by [Etse Electronics](https://etse.co.za/) - a subsidiaty of the [Alphawave Group](https://alphawave.co.za/) - as a junior full-stack developer.
 The small team and learning-friendly environment gave me all the exposure that I could have wished for as a junior.
 Not long after joining, I was handed the main software responsibilities of a SaaS startup, [Farmtrack](https://farmtrack.co.za/).
-Farmtrack is a complex realtime data analytics platform which enables farmers to track their crop spraying operations in real time.
+Farmtrack is a complex data analytics platform which enables farmers to track their crop spraying operations in real time.

 <hr>